How to Find and Replace Using VBA (11 Ways)

 SearchOrder Parameter

-You can use the SearchDirection parameter to determine the search will be carried out throughout the range in which direction to find the position of the marked name of the student Michael James.
+You can use the SearchDirection parameter to determine the search that will be carried out throughout the range in which direction to find the position of the marked name of the student Michael James.

 VBA find and replace